 How the Washington Monument came to sit on the Mall like a tree stump for 20 years is a story about changing tastes and rage against immigrants.

-Work had begun on the Washington Monument in 1848 after $28,000 was raised for its construction.
-Architect Robert Mills designed it as an obelisk surrounded by a circular colonnade, with a statue of George Washington on top of it – in a chariot.
+Work had begun on the Washington Monument in 1848 after supporters raised $28,000 for its construction.
+Architect Robert Mills designed it as an obelisk surrounded by a circular colonnade.
+It had a statue of George Washington on top of it – in a chariot.

-In the early morning hours of March 6, 1854, a memorial stone contributed by Pope Pius IX, called the pope’s stone, was destroyed by anti-Catholic Know Nothings.
-By then, money had run out for the Monument, and Congress refused to pay to finish it amidst the Know-Nothing controversy.
+In the early morning hours of March 6, 1854, anti-Catholic Know Nothings. destroyed a memorial stone contributed by Pope Pius IX, called the pope’s stone.
+By then, money had run out for the Monument.
+Congress then refused to pay to finish it amidst the Know-Nothing controversy.

 Congress agreed to pay to finish it in 1876, and new designs were considered.
 Some people thought the monument should be left as an obelisk.
 Mills objected, saying it would then look like a stalk of asparagus.